OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-59.md

 Their feet run to evil, and they are quick to shed innocent blood.
 Their thoughts are thoughts of wrongdoing; devastation and destruction are in their paths.

 ## Isaiah 59:8
-They do not know the way of peace, and there is no justice in their tracks.
-They have made their paths crooked; whoever walks on them does not know peace.
+They are unfamiliar with the path of peace, and justice is absent from their ways.
+They have made their paths crooked; whoever walks on them does not find peace.

 ## Isaiah 59:9
-Therefore, justice is far from us, and righteousness does not reach us.
-We hope for light, but there is darkness; for brightness, but we walk in gloom.
+As a result, justice is distant from us, and righteousness does not reach us.
+We hope for light, but behold, there is darkness; for brightness, but we walk in gloom.

 ## Isaiah 59:10
 We grope along the wall like the blind, feeling our way like those without eyes.
 We stumble at midday as if it were twilight; among the strong, we are like the dead.